Masanbat12/Private_projects/JAVA/README.md

-# This file contains some solutions to a few exercise:
+# The first file contains some solutions to a few exercise.